About this listing

 1. Albina Press - (M) - An 8 min walk, on the way to Mississippi Ave.
 Friendly place with cozy leather couches and good music.

-2. Barista - (A)- the guy who owns this place won the espresso pull national championship. when in rome!
-Ha ha!
+2. Barista - (A)- the guy who owns this place won the espresso pull national championship. that is a real thing.

-3. Ristretto - (W) - Say hello to the very nice ladies behind the counter.
-Sit outside rain or shine under the covered heated patio.
+3. Ristretto - (W) - Sit outside rain or shine under the covered heated patio.

 Breakfast or Lunch at: